Joao-Felisberto/privguide-cli/README.md

 The tool can be executed from a local docker conatainer.
 The container we provide already has a working Fuseki instance exposed on port 3030, without user or password, and a dataset called `tmp`.

-To run the tool locally with docker containers, we can use bind mounts when starting the container
+To run the tool with docker containers, we can use bind mounts when starting the container

 ```sh
 docker run -d \